ibbles/LearningUnreal/Procedural Content Generation PCG.md

 # Spawners

-The purpose of a PCG graph is to instantiate things, i.e. to spawn them.
+The purpose of a PCG graph is (often?) to instantiate things, i.e. to spawn them.
-A Spawner node takes a set of points as input and generates a set of instances as output.
+A Spawner node takes a set of points as input and generates a set of instances as output [(5)](https://youtu.be/Uc8TGLIeNT0?t=1040).
 Different types of spawners have different types of outputs.
 For example, the Static Mesh Spawner outputs [[Static Mesh]]es.